hexagontk/hexagon/templates_freemarker/README.md

 This module provides an adapter for the templates Port supporting the Apache [FreeMarker] template engine.

+For usage instructions, refer to the [Templates Port documentation](/port_templates/).

 [FreeMarker]: https://freemarker.apache.org

 ### Install the Dependency